mchurichi/spiffe.io/content/docs/latest/spire/using/configuring.md

 ---
 title: Configuring SPIRE
+short: Configuring
+kind: spire-using
 description: How to configure SPIRE for your environment
-kind: documentation
-weight: 130
+weight: 80
-toc: true
 ---
 To customize the behavior of the SPIRE Server and SPIRE Agent to meet your application’s needs you edit configuration files for the server and agent.

 # How to configure SPIRE